Last Hearing Aid UK Update: 05

 They're rated for excellent water and dust resistance, which means you can wear them confidently in the rain or during exercise without constantly worrying about damaging them.

-Battery life is genuinely impressive - up to 31 hours on the Infinio Ultra R, which means a full day's use even with heavy streaming.
+Battery life is genuinely impressive - up to 31 hours on the Infinio Ultra R (though real-world figures will vary depending on streaming usage and hearing loss level), which means a full day's use even with heavy streaming.
 The Infinio Ultra Sphere takes this even further, with up to 56 hours, which is frankly remarkable for hearing aids that are this sophisticated.

 Both models are available through our qualified hearing care professionals who can assess your specific hearing needs and help determine which model best suits your lifestyle and listening requirements.